CSG 360º Managed Services Terms & Conditions

 11.3 All amounts and Fees stated or referred to in this agreement are exclusive of value added tax, which shall be added to the Company’s invoice(s) at the appropriate rate.

-11.4 The Company shall invoice the Customer [monthly] as of the last day of each month for all Services performed by the Company during that month.
+11.4 The Company shall invoice the Customer [monthly] on a setup day of each month for all Services performed by the Company during that month.

 12. Change control